 The two common types of pests are mealy bugs and spider mites.
 Mealybugs can cause discoloration as they consume the juice of leaves.
 You can rid your Monstera of these bugs by dabbing them with rubbing alcohol on a cotton swab.

 Spider mites also consume the plant’s sap, causing discoloration.
 They often gather under the leaves and look like brown dots.
 They can be easily dislodged by using a kitchen syringe filled with water.
-Once the clusters of these are removed, you can shower the plant with warm water.
+Once these clusters are removed, you can shower the plant with warm water.

 What are some signs that my Monstera Deliciosa is over-watered?